IntelLabs/nlp-architect/doc/source/service.rst

 Overview
 ========
-NLP-Architect server is a Falcon server for serving predictions to different models in NLP-Architect repository.
+NLP Architect server is a Falcon server for serving predictions to different models in NLP Architect repository.
 The server also includes a very very simple front-end web exposing the model's annotations using displaCy and displaCyENT visualizations.
 The server supports both `json` and `gzip` formats.

-Running NLP-Architect server
+Running NLP Architect server
 ============================
-In order to keep NLP-Architect server light and simple as possible, the server uploads only the needed model.
+In order to keep NLP Architect server light and simple as possible, the server uploads only the needed model.
 Hence, in order to run the server you need to know which service you want to upload.
 Currently we provided 2 services: